SirTenzin/redis-server/README.md

-# Rust Redis Server
+# Bun Redis Server

-Following the challenge at [CodingChallenges](https://codingchallenges.fyi/challenges/challenge-redis), this is a simple redis server implementation in Rust.
+Following the challenge at [CodingChallenges](https://codingchallenges.fyi/challenges/challenge-redis), this is a simple redis server implementation in Bun.

 # Todo: